Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="file"></a>
 ## Can I specify different PDF in the default viewer?
-You can modify DEFAULT_URL variable in the web/viewer.js file.
+You can the modify `DEFAULT_URL` variable in the web/viewer.js file.
 Or, you can append the `?file=` query string to the viewer URL, e.g. `http://mozilla.github.com/pdf.js/web/viewer.html?file=compressed.tracemonkey-pldi-09.pdf`.

 <a name="faq-xhr"></a>
 ## Can I load a PDF from another server (cross domain request)?
 Not by default, but it is possible.
-PDF.js runs with the same permissions as any other javascript, which means it cannot do cross origin requests (see [Same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) and [example](https://gist.github.com/3452072)).
-There are some possible ways to get around this such as using [CORS](http://enable-cors.org/) (and [unsafe headers issue](https://github.com/mozilla/pdf.js/issues/3150#issuecomment-17582371)) or setting up a proxy on your server that will feed pdf.js the pdf.
-Both workarounds are out of the scope of the pdf.js project and we will not provide code to do either.
+PDF.js runs with the same permissions as any other JavaScript code, which means it cannot do cross origin requests (see [Same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) and [example](https://gist.github.com/3452072)).
+There are some possible ways to get around this such as using [CORS](http://enable-cors.org/) (and [unsafe headers issue](https://github.com/mozilla/pdf.js/issues/3150#issuecomment-17582371)) or setting up a proxy on your server that will feed PDF.js the PDF file.
+Both workarounds are out of the scope of the PDF.js project and we will not provide code to do either.

 <a name="faq-support"></a>
 ## What browsers are supported?